juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - **[hash]** variable is for the security hash (inserted only when hashing is enabled)
 - **[PROJECT_ID]** variable is automatically be replaced with Sample Ninja project ID)

-### Piping Data Variables to Surveys
+### Passing variable data to surveys
-Data variables can be easily piped using the **Select Data Variables** button to choose the required ones from the available selection.
+Data variables can be easily passed using the **Select Data Variables** button to choose the required ones from the available selection.

 Parameter names can be fully customized to match what is used in the survey.
 For example if **GENDER** is selected, the resulting URL might look like this: